oracle-livelabs/database/23cfree/json-collections/json-collections.md

 	![create allowed item](./images/create-right-type.png)
 	![doc successfully created](./images/json-doc-created.png)

 7. Optionally, you can ask the database for the problems with your payload.
-Navigating back to the SQL page, you can enter this command to see the errors with your JSON payload.
+Navigating back to the SQL page, you can enter this command to see the errors with your JSON payload. **JSON schema is new functionality in Oracle Database 23c.**

     ```
     <copy>